Covid 19 coronavirus: Two charged with breaching lockdown rules after Leisure Island rescue

 Police have since confirmed the man and an associate have been charged with breaching the restriction rules under the Health Act 1956 and will appear in the Tauranga District Court at a later date.

-A spokeswoman reiterated New Zealand was still at alert level 4 so people should be staying home.
+A spokeswoman emphasised New Zealand was still at alert level 4 so people should be staying home.

 "We are asking people to stay local, apply common sense and not do anything that could risk injury or require search and rescue services," she said.